Photo Source: Deepak Meena - Pixabay

 The Thai people in Norway need the hope that is in being part of the body of Christ.
 As it stands, they are not putting their hope in the One who is the solid rock.

-Pray for a "Book of Acts" type of movement to Christ among the Central Thai people in New Zealand.
-Pray for the Holy Spirit to give the Central Thai people in New Zealand teachable and understanding hearts.
-Pray that a strong movement of the Holy Spirit will bring entire Central Thai families into a rich experience of God’s blessing.
-Pray for workers to go to the Thai people in New Zealand.
+Pray for a "Book of Acts" type of movement to Christ among the Central Thai people.
+Pray for the Holy Spirit to give the Central Thai people teachable and understanding hearts.
+Pray that a strong movement of the Holy Spirit will bring entire Central Thai families into a rich experience of God's blessing.
+Pray for workers to go to the Thai people.